ejarzo/Shape-Your-Music/README.md

 Shape Your Music is a musical [geoboard](https://en.wikipedia.org/wiki/Geoboard) that explores a new way of composing and performing music using geometry.

-It allows you to create melodic loops by drawing shapes.
-When a shape plays, a node traverses the perimeter of the shape at a constant speed, sounding a note at each vertex.
-The first note of a shape is determined by the shape's `y` position on the plane.
-The note for each subsequent edge is determined by the angle between that edge and the previous edge.
-This angle determines the musical interval between the two notes(edges).
-For example: A sharp right turn means that the next note is much higher than the previous, while a shallow left turn means that the next note is a little lower.
-When the last point is reached, the loop starts again.

 Using this app, one can:

 - Draw multiple shapes to generate unique polyrhythms